Service-oriented architecture

 Different services can be used in conjunction as a service mesh to provide the functionality of a large software application, a principle SOA shares with modular programming.
 Service-oriented architecture integrates distributed, separately maintained and deployed software components.
 It is enabled by technologies and standards that facilitate components' communication and cooperation over a network, especially over an IP network.

 SOA is related to the idea of an API (application programming interface), an interface or communication protocol between different parts of a computer program intended to simplify the implementation and maintenance of software.
 An API can be thought of as the service, and the SOA the architecture that allows the service to operate.

+Note that Service-Oriented Architecture must not be confused with Service Based Architecture as those are two different architectural styles.

 Overview

 In SOA, services use protocols that describe how they pass and parse messages using description metadata.
 This metadata describes both the functional characteristics of the service and quality-of-service characteristics.
 Service-oriented architecture aims to allow users to combine large chunks of functionality to form applications which are built purely from existing services and combining them in an ad hoc manner.
 A service presents a simple interface to the requester that abstracts away the underlying complexity acting as a black box.
 Further users can also access these independent services without any knowledge of their internal implementation.